openxla/stablehlo/docs/generated/StablehloBuilder.md

 Creates a new [`stablehlo.if`](https://openxla.org/stablehlo/spec#if) operation.

-This operation has a body region build via a callback function.
+This operation has a body region built via a callback function.

 ```c++
 SmallVector<MlirOp> If(MlirOp &pred, const RegionBuilderCallback &true_branch, const RegionBuilderCallback &false_branch);